guard/guard-test/README.markdown

 Guard::Test allows you to choose between two different runners (Guard::Test's runners are inherited from Test::Unit's console runner):

-- `default`: Display tests results as they happen, with different chars ('.' for pass, 'F' for fail, 'E' for error) and print failures/errors messages & backtraces when all the tests are finished.
+- `default`: Display tests results as they happen, with different chars (green `.` for pass, red `F` for fail, purple `E` for error) and print failures/errors messages & backtraces when all the tests are finished.
 Obviously, this is the guard-test default.
 - `fastfail`: Display tests results as they happen and print failures/errors messages & backtraces immediately.

 Available options:
 ```ruby
 :notify => false           # don't display Growl (or Libnotify) notification after the specs are done running, default: true
 :runner => 'fastfail'      # default: 'default'